mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ![](./images/Lineage-Graph-of-joining-inputs-from-Input1-with-Input2.png)

-## What are Spark operations/functions?
+## What are Spark operations or functions?
 Two types of Spark RDD operations are: Transformations and Actions.